Use a Cover Letter Checklist to Ace Your Job Applications

 Also, it shows that you've done your research on the company and the role, indicating that you're a serious candidate who is genuinely interested in the job and not just looking for your next paycheck.

-Customizing cover letters can be laborious, but now Teal’s Resume Builder with AI functionality makes it quick and easy.
-The Resume Builder can generate numerous versions of your cover letter, tailored to each desired job description, expediting your process.
+Customizing cover letters can be laborious, but now Teal’s AI Resume Builder with AI functionality makes it quick and easy.
+The AI Resume Builder can generate numerous versions of your cover letter, tailored to each desired job description, expediting your process.

 Use the checklist as a guide rather than a complete formula.
 While the checklist can ensure that you include all the necessary and critical components, following it without thought or personalization can result in a generic and forgettable cover letter.